Acts 19:1–22 . . .

 Healing (vv.
 11–12)

 God’s power is revealed through healing.
 In vv.
 11–12, Luke summarizes how God displayed his power through Paul’s ministry of healing.
 Notice that Luke attributes these most-unusual miracles to God, not Paul.
 Note that these were extraordinary miracles; we shouldn't expect God to continue using this method to bring healing.
 And if it hadn’t been for God’s divine power, Paul wouldn’t have been able to heal the sick or drive out demons.
 The extraordinary character of these miracles is seen in the fact that Paul wasn’t even present for some of those healings.
 Simple handkerchiefs and aprons that had touched Paul proved effective in curing the sick.
 God’s power was greater than anything that the people of Ephesus had ever encountered.
 Their own magicians and sorcerers couldn't conjure up any displays of such magnitude.
-We don’t really know how this worked, other than the same way that the shadow of Peter (5:15) or the hem of Jesus’ garment (Matthew 14:34–36) might heal: The item became a point of contact by which a person released faith in Jesus becoming his or her healer.
-This miraculous healing account is reminiscent of the woman who'd been bleeding for twelve years but was instantly cured of it when she touched the edge of Jesus' cloak (Matthew 9:20–22; Mark 5:24b–34; Luke 8:42b–48).
+We don’t really know how this worked, other than the same way that the shadow of Peter (Acts 5:15) or the hem of Jesus’ garment (Matthew 14:34–36) might heal: The item became a point of contact by which a person released faith in Jesus becoming his or her healer.
+This miraculous healing account is reminiscent of the woman who'd been bleeding for twelve years but was instantly cured of it when she touched the edge of Jesus' cloak (Matt.
+9:20–22; Mark 5:24b–34; Luke 8:42b–48).
 Similarly, God’s power is again displayed through healing.

 Today, all over the world we continually read about and personally witness miraculous healings.
 Sure, many times God uses doctors and medication to heal people, but there are other times when he steps in, defies the laws of logic and science, and heals people from all sorts of physical and psychological ailments.
 God continues to display his power through healing.